ecerami/cwl/cwl1/README.md

 The pipeline is built from the bottom up:

-* extract_tool.json:  runs the extract step
+* extract_tool.json:  runs the extract step via Docker.
-* upper_tool.json:  runs the upper case step
+* upper_tool.json:  runs the upper case step via Docker.

 You can run these like so: